Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators: Introduction

 Among others, the Locally Optimal Projection (LOP) operator~\cite{lipman2007parameterization} has gained a lot of attention in recent years due to its benefit of not relying on a well-defined surface parametrization or a piecewise planar approximation and, meanwhile, there has been a whole series of further extensions of this approach~\cite{huang2009consolidation,liao2013efficient,huang2013edge,preiner2014continuous}.
 Furthermore, many learning-based approaches also aim at projecting the noisy data onto a (latent) denoised manifold~\cite{zhang2020pointfilter,xu2022tdnet}.
 Therefore, investigations towards the unification of traditional approaches with their respective regularization techniques might be of great relevance for future learning-based approaches as well.
-Even further, traditional techniques such as Mean Shift clustering~\cite{fukunaga1975estimation,cheng1995mean,comaniciu2002mean} become more and more relevant in modern deep learning methods.
+Even further, traditional techniques, and particularly those approaches that incorporate probabilistic modeling of the data such as the density-based Mean Shift clustering method~\cite{fukunaga1975estimation,cheng1995mean,comaniciu2002mean}, become more and more relevant in modern deep learning methods.
 Besides their application to structure the latent space representation of the data within encoder-decoder approaches~\cite{madaan2019deep}, there is even a direct relation between the Mean Shift approach and denoising autoencoders~\cite{arjomand2018image}.
 In particular, as the output of an optimal denoising autoencoder corresponds to the local mean of the true data density~\cite{alain2014regularized}, the autoencoder loss can be interpreted as a Mean Shift vector~\cite{arjomand2018image}.
-However, to the best of our knowledge, this observation has not yet been explored in the context of surface reconstruction and denoising.
+However, to the best of our knowledge, this observation has not yet been explored in the context of point cloud denoising.
 Hence, relating traditional concepts to modern deep learning methods might not only lead to a more explainable behavior of the latter but also allow increasing the resulting performance.
 In turn, this relies on the better understanding of the relationship between previous (traditional) techniques.